nishaverma269/My-Live-SQL-Reports/README.md

 This is a whole package of SQL Reports created using combination of SQL Development Environment, VisionPlex Wizard, and IntelliPlex of Cloud Plex ERP Solution.

-Data used in the reports are based on the real time Kwangjin America Inc. Database.
+Data used in the reports are based on the real time Database of Kwangjin America Inc.

 CSV files are intentionally encrypted for security purposes.

-Pictures of the report screen are attached to showcase my work.
+Pictures of the report screen are attached to showcase the final output of my work.

 Brief Description: